 As calculated in Chapter-4, the housing need for MMR by 2036 is 44,42,730 dwelling units.
-The Plan proposes to address the housing situation by indicating how the supply requirements can be met which is a quantitative measure as well as by suggesting a policy framework.
+The Plan proposes to address the housing situation by meeting indicating how the supply requirements can be met which is a quantitative measure as well as addressing the problem by suggesting a policy framework.